 Svela il mistero dei tessuti gobelin

-During training, we are often faced with the following situation: While we are still trying to explain some basic features of ArahWeave software for weaving, the customer brings up one of the most complicated fabrics he/she has ever tried (and failed) to reproduce, and suggests we develop that one.
+During training, we are often faced with the following situation: while we are still trying to explain some basic features of ArahWeave software for weaving, the customer brings up one of the most complicated fabrics he/she has ever tried (and failed) to reproduce, and suggests we develop that one.
 Sometimes we give in, trying to prove that such fabrics can also be developed using ArahWeave software.
 As a result, valuable time is lost and customer ends up being confused with a lot of information, which was not presented in an orderly manner.

 We must stress once again: Fabric design is a serious business, and can not be learned in a couple of days.
 It is possible to learn how to use ArahWeave in a couple of days, but not if you are novice in both weaving and computers.
-Anyone, who is trying to sell you a CAD, and claims that you can learn it in one day, is either lying, or does not know what is he/she talking about.
+Anyone, who is trying to sell you a CAD, and claims that you can learn it in one day, is either lying, or does not know what he/she is talking about.
 Or the CAD in question is really so basic, that you can exhaust its capabilities in one day.

 ArahWeave enables development of many different kinds of fabrics, and in this tutorial we present a complex gobelin fabric, so customers will be able to look it up and learn it on their own.
 A good explanation of gobelin construction in textile books is very rare.
 We are basing the example fabric for this tutorial on section 21.3 of the book Intrecci e strutture dei tessuti, written by Fernando Scanzio e l' Ugo Pedrazzo, published by Paravia – Texilia, Biella, Italy in 1988, pages 489-494.
 If you know Italian, we highly recommend this book.
 If you do not, we recommend that you learn it.
 You will be able to understand what they sing in the opera 😉